Drivers and Hire

 Help, the car I want isn't based where I want to pick it up from?!

 The fact our cars are one offs mean they have to have a home base.
 And that means for some enquirers we may have the right car but in the wrong location.
 Again just ask as we may well be able to oblige, though you’ll likely incur a relocation fee as Christchurch and Nelson are 5 hours drive apart.
 Still that’s better than hiring the wrong car in the right location now isn’t it?
+Note we can now potentially accommodate pick ups from Picton Ferry for hires of over 5 days.

 Can I drop off at a different location to where I picked it up from?